fzyzcjy/CUHKSZHelper/README.md

 This is just a minimum version, a prototype of what will be done.
 So the function will be enhanced greatly in the future.

+This is developed in a very short time and I don't spend much time thinking the structure of codes.
+So please don't laugh at me for the messy code. :)

 Author: Tom Chen, CUHKSZ, FZYZ